NaaeemMalik/my-Chromium-forks/docs/initialize_blink_features.md

 `wf::EnableNewFeatureX` in the same cases as above.

-The following table summarizes the relationship between the default status of the GTX Browser feature and the status of the blink feature, when `kDefault` is specified, if **not overridden** by field trial or command line switches (horizontal headers: blink feature status; vertical headers: chromium feature default status):
+The following table summarizes the relationship between the default status of the GTx Browser feature and the status of the blink feature, when `kDefault` is specified, if **not overridden** by field trial or command line switches (horizontal headers: blink feature status; vertical headers: chromium feature default status):